Juno I

 The Juno I was a four-stage American space launch vehicle, used to launch lightweight payloads into low Earth orbit.
 The launch vehicle was used between January 1958 to December 1959.
-The launch vehicle was a member of the Redstone launch vehicle family, and was derived from the Jupiter-C sounding rocket.
+The launch vehicle is a member of the Redstone launch vehicle family, and was derived from the Jupiter-C sounding rocket.
 It is commonly confused with the Juno II launch vehicle, which was derived from the PGM-19 Jupiter medium-range ballistic missile.
 In 1958, a Juno I launch vehicle was used to launch America's first satellite, Explorer 1.